bharat3012/Google-Cloud-An-Easy-Way-to-an-Amazing-Platform/README.md

  **Important Note

-Some users, who have signed up for GCP recently, can see this error on starting their projects
+Some users, who have signed up for GCP recently, can see this error on starting their projects:

                          “Quota ‘GPUS_ALL_REGIONS’ exceeded.
 Limit: 0.0 globally.”

 Please go to `Dashboard-> IAM & admin -> Quotas` -> and search for the following quota `GPUs (all region)`.

 In case limit for this is 0, you need to request Google to increase this to 1 or whatever value you need.

 ## Create a Virtual Instance:

-To launch a virtual instance:- Follow this : `Compute Engine-> VM Instances-> Create`.
+To launch a virtual instance:-: `Compute Engine-> VM Instances-> Create`.

-This will take you to a page that looks like the screenshot below. `(NOTE: Please carefully read the instructions in addition to looking at the screenshots.
+This will take you to a page that looks like the screenshot below.

+`(NOTE: Please carefully read the instructions in addition to looking at the screenshots.
 The instructions tell you generally what values I prefer to fill in :)).`

 <img src="images/E2_1.png" />